North Dakota Business Dispute Attorneys

 Typically billed hourly with a retainer.
 Ethics rules in most states limit contingency arrangements in these matters.

-North Dakota business litigation is typically billed hourly against a retainer.
-Plaintiff-side commercial collections, certain fraud cases, and contract cases with strong fee-shifting can be handled on 33%–40% contingency or a hybrid fee.
-A good ND business litigator will walk you through fee structures and budgets upfront.
+Most North Dakota business litigation runs on hourly billing against a retainer.
+That said, plaintiff-side commercial collections, certain fraud claims, and contract cases backed by strong fee-shifting provisions can support a 33%–40% contingency or a hybrid arrangement.
+Ask any ND business litigator you talk to for a candid walkthrough of fee structures and a litigation budget before you commit.

 What Can Your North Dakota Business Dispute Compensation Include?